Echtzeitsysteme/tchecker-webapp/frontend/README.md

-# ⏰ Timed-Automata Analysis
+# ⏰ Timed-Automata Analysis Frontend

 This project is a tool for modeling and analyzing Timed Automata.
-The tool is based on React and TypeScript and can be extended easily to also incorporate analysis techniques based on the created models.
+The tool is based on React and TypeScript.

+It was originally started by Luth1um [https://github.com/luth1um/timed-automata-analysis](https://github.com/luth1um/timed-automata-analysis)

 ## 🚀 Quick Start